 An API gateway is at the core of how APIs are managed, secured, and presented.
 It is deployed as a software component (or series of components) on virtual machines or within Kubernetes, and acts as the single entry point into a system.
 The primary responsibility of an API gateway is to enable multiple APIs, microservices, and backend systems to be accessed reliably and safely by users.

 Microservices and Kubernetes provide implementation flexibility.
 For example, one team may elect to expose a container-based microservice at the edge of the system (the boundary between the internal services and end users) as a set of REST APIs over HTTP.
 Another team may choose Protobufs and gRPC.
 A team with real-time streaming requirements may expose their microservice over WebSocket APIs.
 Any API gateway deployed within Kubernetes must support all of these protocols.

 Each team is not only free to make these choices, but they are also responsible for the consequences; this often translates into “you build it, you run it”.
-Although not every organisation subscribes completely to this way of working, every microservice team needs to be able to understand, diagnose, and configure all aspects of the handling of each service and each user’s request into the application.
+Although not every organization subscribes completely to this way of working, every microservice team needs to be able to understand, diagnose, and configure all aspects of the handling of each service and each user’s request into the application.
 The diversity of runtime requirements related to applications and APIs means that each team will be working with all layers within the edge stack, for example, the dynamic request handling, the WAF, and any caching implementation.